 Blackheads are a noninflammatory form of acne that appear when pores become clogged with sebum (oil) and dead skin cells.
 Unlike whiteheads, a pore clogged with a blackhead plug stays open and is exposed to oxygen.
 This is what causes the black dot you see in your pore, not dirt.

 Getting rid of blackheads takes patience and restraint (don't pick at your pores!).
-When you have blackheads on your chin, it may feel like your blackheads are the first thing people to notice about you.
-Use these tips to learn what may be causing your blackheads and how to get rid of them for good.
+When you have blackheads on your chin, it may feel like your blackheads are the first thing people notice about you.
+Use these tips to learn what may be causing your blackheads and how to get rid of them.

 The top causes of blackheads are excess oil or sebum and trapped dead skin cells in and around your pores.
 Identifying what is causing your blackheads is the first step to effectively getting rid of blackheads on your chin.